 Honors Seminars and Tutorials

-Honors seminars and tutorials are designed for first and second year honors students to be intense learning experiences designed for first and second-year students.
+Honors seminars and tutorials are designed for first- and second-year honors students to be intense learning experiences.
 In these courses, students explore topics in great depth with a faculty member and other honors students while learning fundamental concepts and theories related to a particular discipline.
-Seminars and tutorials differ primarily in the size (e.g. tutorials are very small - often less than 5 students) and how often the class meets (e.g. tutorials may only meet once a week).
+Seminars and tutorials differ primarily in the size (e.g. tutorials are very small -- often less than 5 students) and how often the class meets (e.g. tutorials may only meet once a week).
 Previous knowledge is not required to participate in these courses.

 Honors Courses are open to all honors students during their four years at OWU.
 Honors Courses are offered in the natural sciences, social sciences, humanities, and fine arts and vary from year to year.
 Honors Courses can be unique offerings designed by a faculty member specifically for the Honors Program, or they can be special sections of existing courses modified to meet the rigors of honors-level study.
 Honors courses are designed to develop skills in creative inquiry, writing, critical thinking, and engaged discussion and analysis of complex and in-depth topics.

 Honors in Course can be earned in any course with permission of the instructor.
 Some courses have built-in option to earn Honors in Course with established guidelines for the additional work students must complete to earn honors in the course.
 In courses without a built-in honors option, students can work with faculty members to develop an individualized plan to achieve Honors in Course.
 This option works particularly well for a specialized upper level course in the student’s area of interest.